kdflint/alliance-ship/README.md

 # Overview

+## The OAuth Interface

+Authentication into Alliance is through Github OAauth framework.
+Github users who have been added to a Northbridge Github team have access to Alliance through their Github account.
+They can interact with the project backlogs that are relevant to their specific team.
+GitHub user's must add Alliance to their list of authorized apps and also be on at least one Northbridge team in order the their authentication to succeed.

 ## The Backlog Interface

 Northbridge project backlogs are surfaced through Alliance, a Django application.
 When a team selects a user story to work from the backlog, a button push exports the story into GitHub as a milestone and surfaces it on the burndown chart.
 All story tasks are managed through the Github issues interface.
 When all of the milestone tasks are complete, a GitHub API web hook is used to signal that the story is complete, and our internal backlog is udated accordingly.